Minor Head Loss – Local Losses

 This method is based on the observation that the major losses are also proportional to the velocity head (v2/2g).

-The Le/D method simply increases the multiplying factor in the Darcy-Weisbach equation (i.e. ƒ.L/D) by a length of straight pipe (i.e. Le) which would give rise to a pressure loss equivalent to the losses in the fittings, hence the name “equivalent length”.
-The multiplying factor therefore becomes ƒ(L+Le)/D and the equation for calculation of pressure loss of the system is therefore:
+The Le/D method increases the multiplying factor in the Darcy-Weisbach equation (i.e., ƒ.L/D) by a length of straight pipe (i.e., Le) which would give rise to a pressure loss equivalent to the losses in the fittings, hence the name “equivalent length”.
+The multiplying factor, therefore, becomes ƒ(L+Le)/D and the equation for calculation of pressure loss of the system is, therefore:

-All fittings, elbows, tees, can be summed up to make one total length, and the pressure loss calculated from this length.
-It has been found experimentally that if the equivalent lengths for a range of sizes of a given type of fitting are divided by the diameters of the fittings then an almost constant ratio (i.e. Le/D) is obtained.
-The advantage of the equivalent length method is that a single data value is sufficient to cover all sizes of that fitting and therefore the tabulation of equivalent length data is relatively easy.
+All fittings, elbows, tees can be summed up to make one total length, and the pressure loss is calculated from this length.
+It has been experimentally found that if the equivalent lengths for a range of sizes of a given type of fitting are divided by the diameters of the fittings, then an almost constant ratio (i.e., Le/D) is obtained.
+The advantage of the equivalent length method is that a single data value is sufficient to cover all sizes of that fitting.
+Therefore the tabulation of equivalent length data is relatively easy.
 Some typical equivalent lengths are shown in the table.

 Resistance Coefficient Method – K Method – Excess head

 The resistance coefficient method (or K-method, or Excess head method) allows the user to describe the pressure loss through an elbow or a fitting by a dimensionless number – K. This dimensionless number (K) can be incorporated into the Darcy-Weisbach equation in a very similar way to the equivalent length method.
-Instead of of equivalent length data in this case the dimensionless number (K) is used to characterise the fitting without linking it to the properties of the pipe.
+Instead of equivalent length data, in this case, the dimensionless number (K) is used to characterize the fitting without linking it to the properties of the pipe.

-The K-value represents the multiple of velocity heads that will be lost by fluid passing through the fitting.
-The equation for calculation of pressure loss of the hydraulic element is therefore:
+The K-value represents the multiple velocity heads that the fluid passing will lose through the fitting.
+The equation for calculation of pressure loss of the hydraulic element is, therefore:

-Therefore the equation for calculation of pressure loss of entire hydraulic system is:
+Therefore the equation for calculation of pressure loss of the entire hydraulic system is:

-The K-value can be characterised for various flow regime (i.e. according to the Reynolds number) and this causes it is more accurate than the equivalent length method.
+The K-value can be characterized for various flow regimes (i.e., according to the Reynolds number), and this causes it to be more accurate than the equivalent length method.

 - 2K-Method.
-The 2K method is a technique developed by Hooper B.W. to predict the head loss in an elbow, valve or tee.
-The 2K method improves on the excess head method by characterising the change in pressure loss due to varying Reynolds number.
-The 2-K method is advantageous over other method especially in the laminar flow region.
+The 2K method is a technique developed by Hooper B.W. to predict head loss in an elbow, valve, or tee.
+The 2K method improves the excess head method by characterizing the change in pressure loss due to varying Reynolds number.
+The 2-K method is advantageous over other methods, especially in the laminar flow region.

-The flow through elbows is quite complicated.
-In fact, any curved pipe always induces a larger loss than the simple straight pipe.
-This is due to the fact in a curved pipe the flow separates on the curved walls.
-For very small radius of curvature the incoming flow is even unable to make the turn at the bend, therefore the flow separates and in part stagnates against the opposite side of the pipe.
-In this part of the bend the pressure raises (as a result of the Bernoulli’s principle) and the velocity decreases.
+The flow-through elbows are quite complicated.
+Any curved pipe always induces a larger loss than the simple straight pipe.
+This is because, in a curved pipe, the flow separates on the curved walls.
+For a very small radius of curvature, the incoming flow is unable to make the turn at the bend.
+Therefore the flow separates and in part stagnates against the opposite side of the pipe.
+In this part of the bend, the pressure raises (as a result of Bernoulli’s principle), and the velocity decreases.

 See also: Subcooled Water Properties

-Pressurized water reactors are cooled and moderated by high-pressure liquid water (e.g. 16MPa).
-At this pressure water boils at approximately 350°C (662°F).
-Inlet temperature of the water is about 290°C (⍴ ~ 720 kg/m3).
+Pressurized water reactors are cooled and moderated by high-pressure liquid water (e.g.,, 16MPa).
+At this pressure, water boils at approximately 350°C (662°F).
+The inlet temperature of the water is about 290°C (⍴ ~ 720 kg/m3).
 The water (coolant) is heated in the reactor core to approximately 325°C (⍴ ~ 654 kg/m3) as the water flows through the core.

-The primary circuit of typical PWRs is divided into 4 independent loops (piping diameter ~ 700mm), each loop comprises a steam generator and one main coolant pump.
+The primary circuit of typical PWRs is divided into 4 independent loops (piping diameter ~ 700mm).
+Each loop comprises a steam generator and one main coolant pump.
 Inside the reactor pressure vessel (RPV), the coolant first flows down outside the reactor core (through the downcomer).
-From the bottom of the pressure vessel, the flow is reversed up through the core, where the coolant temperature increases as it passes through the fuel rods and the assemblies formed by them.
+The flow is reversed up through the core from the bottom of the pressure vessel, where the coolant temperature increases as it passes through the fuel rods and the assemblies formed by them.